jbpitman/stock-analysis/README.md

 Although refactoring code should result in faster run times, the benefit to a user may not be obvious.
 If funding or finding time  to perform refactoring code are issues, the pros (benefits) of refactoring code greatly exceed the cons.
 Also, refactoring of a large code could introduce more opportunities to introduce errors.

-####How do the pros and cons apply to refactoring the original VBA script
+How do the pros and cons apply to refactoring the original VBA script

 In the case of the stock analysis, the refactored code did run faster.
 My first attempt to refactor resulted in additional errors that I did not encounter with the original code.
 I was able to go back and correct the error; however, this took more time and effort.
-The pop up box with the run time tells the user how long it took to run the program, but aside from this, the average user problably wouldn't be able to tel how the code was improved.
+The pop up box with the run time tells the user how long it took to run the program, but aside from this,the average user problably wouldn't be able to tel how the code was improved.

 [^1] https://stackoverflow.com/questions/43983284/what-are-the-advantages-and-disadvantages-of-refactoring-code-smell-in-software

 [^2] https://www.quora.com/What-are-the-pros-and-cons-of-refactoring